 - Multimedia resources to extend learning in your classroom and promote data literacy, mapping, and tech integration

-- One graduate credit and/or 45 professional development clock hours, as well as a certificate of completion
+- Three graduate credits and/or 45 professional development clock hours, as well as a certificate of completion

 Professional Development Clock Hours: